What is a hybrid mattress?

 What are the components of a hybrid bed?

 What exactly makes up the inside of a hybrid mattress?
-There are typically 2 to 4 layers.
+In most hybrid mattresses there are typically 2 to 4 layers.

-The comfort layer is typically made of latex and can be 2 to 6 inches thick.
+- The comfort layer is typically made of latex and can be 2 to 6 inches thick.
 A true hybrid will have at least two inches in the comfort layer.
-This layer allows for contouring and can usually be customized in firmness as well.
+This layer allows for cushioning and contouring and can usually be customized in firmness as well.

-Pillow top: Available on a few hybrid mattresses, this layer often has its own zippered compartment and ranges from 1 to 3 inches.
-The Naturepedic EOS Pillowtop mattress on our site has been selected as the Best Sustainable Mattress by Good Housekeeping for 2021
+- Pillow top: Available on a few hybrid mattresses, this layer often has its own zippered compartment and ranges from 1 to 3 inches.
+It provides additional plush comfort.

 They are breathable.